 Return signed by Paid Preparer?
-You must answer Yes only if the bottom of page 5 of Form 540 (or the bottom of Form 8453 for an e-filed return) is signed by a paid preparer.
+You must answer Yes only if the bottom of page 5 of Form 540 is signed by a paid preparer.
 TIP: For a translated return, your answer comes from your answer on federal Form 8867.
 Otherwise, the answer is Yes when the form is first created.
-Therefore, if you are completing this return for yourself, rather than a client, you will have
+Therefore, if you are completing this return for yourself, rather than a client, you will have to change the answer to No once Form 3596 exists so that it will not be included with an official printout of the complete return.

-- to change the answer to No once Form 3596 exists so that it will not be included with an official printout of the complete return. - Filing of Form 3596 required? (auto-calc) Answered Yes only if the answers for both of the preceding two questions are Yes.
+Filing of Form 3596 required? (auto-calc) Answered Yes only if the answers for both of the preceding two questions are Yes.
 If No, the form will not be printed with the official return when you choose to print the complete return or "ALL forms" because it is not required.